Vortyne/pureRGB/FEATURES.md

 - Doing the same thing as the above on unidentified GHOSTS would reveal what pokemon they are.
 Now it doesn't.
 - After saving in rock tunnel, going title screen -> continue screen -> title screen -> continue screen will cause the continue screen to take on darker colors.
 Now it stays normal colors.
 - Draining moves now miss on substituted pokemon as originally intended in the code.
+- Using mimic after an opponent switched pokemon won't always copy the move to move slot 2 regardless of the player's choice.
+- Using mimic after an opponent switched pokemon won't mess up the battle HUD temporarily.

 ## Tweaks
 - Trainers in general have a bit less type-specific parties and more varied pokemon.